 They work with very popular brands such as Wayfair, Gymboree, Zulily, Shutterfly, Sears, etc. Whatever your niche, Shareasale has plenty to choose from and you don’t pay a penny.

 For a step-by-step checklist on the A.C.T Method and list of 27 affiliates I love and use along with their commission percentages click here.

 1. Find services and products you can use to take your blog/business to the next level and that offer affiliate commission for your recommendation.
 Look for affiliate programs and networks in your niche.
-Get a list of 15 affiliate programs here.
+Get a list of 19 affiliate programs here.

 2. Enroll in their affiliate program.

-3. Recommend it to your readers because you KNOW they are fantastic services and the proof is in the pudding (or in your stats, 😆).
+3. Recommend it to your readers because you KNOW they are fantastic services and the proof is in the pudding (or in your stats, lol).